red/docs/gui/VID.md

 **Description**

-Evaluates a block of regular Red code, for last-minute initialization needs.
+Evaluates a block of regular Red code, for last-minute initialization needs. `self` keyword can be used to refer to the container face (window or panel).

 ***